 Ten million years ago, the volcanic peaks that make up the islands formed.
 Today, the islands host a range of prehistoric rarities that have changed the course of scientific history.
 Off Ecuador’s Pacific Coast.
 The 13 main islands, six minor islands, and scores of rocks and islets that comprise the archipelago boast the highest rate of endemic species in the world.

 The Galápagos Islands

-A Galápagos Islands visit is an unparalleled and personal experience with the natural world.
+A Galápagos Islands Holiday is an unparalleled and personal experience with the natural world.
 Best uncovered by an expeditionary Galápagos cruise or private charter.